gag-j/SOC-20-Un-structured/README.md

 ![](/cover.png)
 ## Project Description

-The goal is to detect and recognize text from natural images - text spotting.
+The goal is to detect and recognize text from natural scene images - *text spotting*.
 The motivation behind the project can be found in this research paper: [Reading Text in the Wild](https://arxiv.org/pdf/1412.1842).

 Broadly - the task can be divided into 2 parts - detection and recognition.
 We employ the [YOLOv2](https://pjreddie.com/darknet/yolov2/) algorithm to perform the detection task.
 The original YOLOv2 research paper is available [here](https://arxiv.org/pdf/1612.08242.pdf).
 We generate candidate *bounding boxes* (rectangles that completely enclose text) for each occurance of text in the image, which we crop from the original image and feed to the recognition model.